yalikenzo/divvy-frontend/README.md

 ## Features

--  **AI Receipt Scanning** — Snap a photo of any receipt and let Computer Vision extract all items, prices, taxes, and tips automatically
+-  **AI Receipt Scanning** — Snap a photo of any receipt and let Computer Vision extract all items, prices, names, quantities
 -  **Fair Bill Splitting** — Split by individual items, equal shares, or custom amounts
 -  **Group Orders** — Handle complex orders across large friend groups with ease
 -  **Debt Tracking** — Always know who owes what at a glance
--  **Community Newsletter** — Stay updated with tips and new features
 -  **User Authentication** — Sign up with email, Google, or Apple

 ---